Editor's publishing checklist

 6. Side navigation menu

-For example, ‘Contact us’ is a link offering help.
+For example, ‘Contact the Finance team’ is a link offering help.

-Always place this link at the bottom of the links in the side menu.
+Always place this ‘help’ type of link as the last link in the side menu.

 If the link is directly opening an email, then the link text should say ‘Email the xxx team.’

-7. Change or update of a H1 page title
+7. Updating or changing a H1 page title

 - If the updated page title is generic or familiar sounding, follow step 3.